OZoneSQT/Embedded-System/Arduino/Labs/Lab2/README.md

 # Lab2 Report
-This lab consisted of three parts, LED brightness controlled by User (throught PWM), Oout putting the values from an IR sensor, and lastly controlling the brightness of the LED using the IR sensor.
+This lab consisted of three parts, LED brightness controlled by User (throught PWM), out putting the values from an IR sensor to a serial monitor, and lastly controlling the brightness of the LED using the IR sensor with at least three levels.

 > To best view this [document](https://github.com/prince-chrismc/Embedded-System/blob/master/Arduino/Labs/Lab2/README.md), use the link provided

-As of 27/09/2017 at 5:07pm only part 1 is code complete, see [discussion](#Issues-with-Serial) for details.

 ### Table of Contents
 1. [Contributors](#Contributors)